MonoCross/MonoCross/README.markdown

 information without having to write dozens of delegates and controllers for the user interface.

+To use this library, reference it from the project that you want to use it from, and add these layouts to your Resources/Layout folder: [Android.Dialog Layouts](DialogLayouts) Expect an easier way to manage this after Mono for Android 4.4 is released.

-Pic of the Sample App
+Pic of the Sample App ([located here](DialogSampleApp))
 ---------------------
 ![Rendering of SampleApp](DialogSampleApp/raw/master/sample.png)